 Going to the Raider Rapid Results Testing Center to get tested for COVID-19 coronavirus is slowly becoming part of their weekly routine for Shippensburg University students, faculty and staff.

 Within 24 hours, tests results will be available on the shippensburgportal.pointnclick.com.
-This “passport” will be needed to access the ShipRec, residence halls and to participate in student programs according to Clarke.
-By having mandated testing for, there will be changes in some restrictions regarding residence halls and programming, Clarke said.
+This “passport” will be needed to access the ShipRec, residence halls and to participate in student programs, according to Clarke.
+By having mandated testing, there will be changes in some restrictions regarding residence halls and programming, Clarke said.

-The R3 testing center is busiest on Mondays, Tuesdays and Thursdays.
-Thompson said, many sports teams come on those days and the ROTC on Thursdays.
+The R3 testing center is busiest on Mondays, Tuesdays and Thursdays, Thompson said.
+Sports teams come on those days and the ROTC on Thursdays.
 Students make up the majority of individuals getting tested at the center and students also make up the majority of workers at the center.

 All workers are equipped with masks and gloves.
 In addition to protective equipment, the center is cleaned between shifts, Thompson said.
-To keep participants feeling clean and secure, Thompson said wet wipes and hand sanitizer are available to those giving samples.
-Students can schedule at a test shippensburg portal.pointnclick.com.
+To keep participants feeling clean and secure, wet wipes and hand sanitizer are available to those giving samples, Thompson said.
+Students can schedule a test at shippensburgportal.pointnclick.com.